The Best Portable Air ConditionerUpdated August 3rd, 2023

 Note that certain dual hose units may still use a small portion of cooled indoor air to contribute to cooling the condenser.
 And so, air infiltration is never completely eliminated.

-It’s not surprising then, to see that the equations used to calculate ACC for dual hose units still accounts for infiltration air at different temperatures.
+It’s not surprising then, to see that the equations used to calculate ACC for dual hose units still account for infiltration air at different temperatures.

 The equations for ACC for dual hose units are as follows: